 There are also some truisms that tend to shine through.
 Price matters.
 Price sensitivity is real, but less important than value.
 We see that coming through in both developed and developing markets, though often in different ways.

 In the developed markets of North America, Asia-Pacific and Western Europe consumers have for decades had access to an array of large and small, local, destination, online and organized hypermarkets, supermarkets and convenience stores, and they all come with well-stocked shelves and multiple product options in a variety of flavors, pack sizes and price points—or simply much more choice.
 One-third of these consumers love new, as opportunities to be distracted and disloyal have been around for much longer.

-On the flipside, a larger proportion of consumers (closer to half) in developing markets of Asia Pacific (50%), Latin America (49%) and Africa and Middle East (42%), are enthralled with new products demonstrating increase in brand-switching, given that historically retail and product assortment in these markets have been informal and limited, with only two or three product options on shelf per category.
+On the flipside, a larger proportion of consumers (closer to half) in Asia, Africa, Middle East, and Latin America are enthralled with new products.
+Retail and product assortment in developing markets has traditionally been informal and limited, often with only two or three product options on shelf per category.

 As more products are “born and bred” in these markets, consumers are now also exposed to more choices that appeal beyond the power of big brands.
 The power of local products and local supply chains is running hard and fast against the longtime global players.

 In all environments, there will continue to be better quality and more quantity on the way.
 ‘Gaining ground’ or ‘loving the latest’, regardless of market specific circumstances, is the new battleground for brands.
 Consumers are less likely to form strong, long-lasting bonds with brands, especially when ties may have been weak, or at best forced, due to a lack of alternatives.

 Being a slave to choice will not be an option for brands…and that’s a far cry from marketing campaigns that chase loyalty or innovation efforts that rely on the power of a master brand.